RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Introduction

 \section{Introduction}

 Vision-Language-Action (VLA) models represent a new generation of foundation models that aim to unify perception, language understanding, and embodied control \citep{ma2024survey,firoozi2025foundation}.
-By leveraging vision-language models pretrained on internet-scale data and further training them on large, heterogeneous robot demonstration datasets \citep{open-x,khazatsky2024droid}, VLAs can map raw sensor observations and natural language instructions directly into robot actions.
-This paradigm has already shown strong generalization across a wide range of tasks \citep{team2024octo,kim24openvla,liu2024rdt,wen2025dexvla,shah2023lm,black2024pi0visionlanguageactionflowmodel,intelligence2025pi05visionlanguageactionmodelopenworld}.
-However, the dominant training paradigm for VLAs remains supervised fine-tuning (SFT) via behavioral cloning on demonstration data \citep{kim25openvlaoft}.
-While effective in matching expert trajectories, SFT is highly vulnerable to distribution shift: small deviations from expert behavior can compound over time, pushing the policy into unfamiliar states and degrading robustness \citep{ross2010efficient,de2019causal,belkhale2023data,foster2024behavior}.
-This mismatch between training and deployment distributions fundamentally limits scalability and generalization.
+By leveraging vision-language models pretrained on internet-scale data and further training them on large, heterogeneous robot demonstration datasets \citep{open-x,khazatsky2024droid}, VLAs can map raw sensor observations and natural language instructions directly to robot actions.
+This paradigm has demonstrated strong generalization across a wide range of tasks \citep{team2024octo,kim24openvla,liu2024rdt,wen2025dexvla,shah2023lm,black2024pi0visionlanguageactionflowmodel,intelligence2025pi05visionlanguageactionmodelopenworld}.

-Reinforcement learning (RL) offers a complementary solution by directly optimizing cumulative task rewards through trial and error \citep{sutton1998reinforcement}.
-Unlike SFT, RL enables exploration beyond narrow expert data and equips policies with corrective strategies.
-Recent evidence suggests that RL fine-tuning can yield stronger out-of-distribution performance than SFT, particularly in both semantic alignment and execution robustness \citep{liu2025rlbringvlageneralization}.
-Yet, progress on applying RL to VLAs remains small-scale \citep{liu2025rlbringvlageneralization} or fragmented \citep{lu2025vla, li2025simplevla}, primarily due to the lack of a unified and efficient framework to support large-scale experimentation.
-Unlike RL post-training for LLMs or VLMs, RL for VLAs requires repeated interactions with environments.
-These environments are typically realized through simulators, which also consume significant GPU memory and thus compete with model training and inference for memory resources—an issue that existing large-scale RL frameworks handle inefficiently.
-In addition, different works adopt diverse models, algorithms, and evaluation setups, making it difficult to compare methods fairly or distill general principles.